 Overall, Sergey Brin is an intelligent and philanthropic billionaire – something we need more of in the world.
 He helped create one of the most powerful inventions in the world and is the richest immigrant in America.

-Although he’s generous, he also loves to indulge in extravagant purchases like his massive yacht, private jets with his business partner, New York penthouse, lavish vacations, and expensive classes.
+Although he’s generous, he also loves to indulge in extravagant purchases like his massive yacht, private jets with his business partner, a New York penthouse, lavish vacations, and expensive classes.
 It’s no surprise that Sergey Brin’s net worth is $50+ billion just from being a Google co-founder!